 Despite their differences, most aboriginal nations shared certain common characteristics, particularly hunter-gatherer sustenance lifestyles, deep respect for nature, egalitarian and communal social values, and deep and detailed spiritual beliefs.
 Many had permanent housing, farms, and stable political structures, as well as rich cultures with distinctive traditions in art, fashion, song, and dance.
 At the same time, their societies were often lacking in other important fields, and most native communities lacked a written language, used only primitive weapons, and had mostly simplistic and superstitious understandings of basic scientific concepts.

 When Europeans first came to North America in the mid-1500s, most regarded the continent’s indigenous residents as a hopelessly backwards people greatly inferior to themselves.
 Missionaries were dispatched to convert this supposedly “godless” race to Christianity, while early French and British colonists saw them as a useful and easily-exploited source of cheap labour for the fur trade, soldiers for the battlefield, or even household slaves.
-As the European powers sought to secure greater control over North America, aboriginal nations became an increasing annoyance, and many were eventually forced into signing lopsided treaties that surrendered political control of their land in exchange for meager financial compensation or dubious promises of protection and safety.
+When aboriginals resisted, the Europeans would often wage war against them.
+As the European powers sought to secure greater control over North America, threats of violence were used to force aboriginal leaders to sign lopsided treaties that surrendered political control of their land in exchange for meager financial compensation or dubious promises of protection and safety.

 In the end, however, it was disease that effectively weakened the aboriginals beyond recovery.
 Unexpectedly exposed to dozens of new European illnesses for which they had no immunity or cure, millions of natives perished from plagues of smallpox, Typhoid, and influenza.
 Some estimate that by the close of the 19th century, Canada’s aboriginal population had declined by more than 90 per cent, with centuries-old indigenous cultures all but extinguished by waves of European settlers.